jparnzen/RepData_PeerAssessment1/PA1_template.md

 We're still working with intervals per day though, so it wouldn't make much sense to use the daily average for each interval without severely skewing the results.

-* We could however divide the daily average by the number of intervals per day to distribute the average uniformly across the day.
+* We could divide the daily average by the number of intervals per day to distribute the average uniformly across the day.
 We could do the same with the daily median.
 * We could fill the NAs with zero values, but then we'd be making assumptions that missing values mean no movement.
 * We could use some form of mean or median for each interval to fill the NAs.
     * Using the interval means might work, but it might also affect the variance and standard deviation of the data adversely.